 - Duplicate charges

-transaction.
+reverse the transaction.
 See unauthorised and

 mistaken transactions for more details.

-Closing your credit
+Close your credit card

-There is more to closing a credit card account than just
+There is more to closing a credit card account than just cutting

 Take charge of your credit card and make